Succorro/Succorro/README.md

 I'm a passionate software developer with a knack for coding.
 Here's a little about me:

 ## 🌱 Currently learning:
 I believe in continuous learning.
-Currently, I'm diving into [Python].
+Currently, I'm diving into Data Structures and Algorithms.
 Always open to suggestions and learning opportunities!

 ## 👨‍💻 Tech Stack
 <img align="center" alt="medium" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Succorro&theme=tokyonight" />